swiss365/infra_swiss365/README.md

 3. Run `terraform init` to download providers and modules.
 4. Execute `terraform plan` to review the resources that will be created.
 5. Finally run `terraform apply` to provision the virtual machines and load balancer.
+   A firewall is created automatically and attached to all servers based on a common `customer` label.

 Example usage: